-Part of the car park was leased to a pallet business which traded until the 1990s.
-A reopening was held on 10 April 1992 after a thorough refurbishment, though it's not entirely clear what this involved.
+A reopening of the main building was held on 10 April 1992 after a thorough refurbishment, though it's not entirely clear what this involved.

-In November 2015, the service area was evacuated following a fire on the northbound side.
+The service area was evacuated following a fire on the northbound side in November 2015.
 It was able to reopen later the same day.

-On the northbound side, Granada's shops were closed.
+On the northbound side, Granada's shops all closed, leaving a lot of empty units.
 In 2017, a refurbishment replaced the restaurant with a new Costa unit, making space for a large M&S by the entrance.
 This, along with the existing Greggs helped liven up what was becoming a tired site.

 In 2021, Which?
 Magazine ranked Frankley 45th out of the 68 service areas they visited.

 In Spring 2018, Transport Focus calculated a 99% satisfaction score for the northbound services and 91% for the southbound services.
 By 2019 this had fallen to 90% and 75% respectively, placing it among England's worst four services.

 In 2015 and in May 2012, VisitEngland rated the southbound services as 4 stars and northbound as 3.
 In August 2011, they gave them both 3 stars.